Pro-cathedral: Asia

 In Baku, Azerbaijan, the Church of the Immaculate Conception is the pro-cathedral episcopal see of the Apostolic Prefecture of Baku.

 The Church of San Antonio de Motael was the pro-cathedral of Dili, East Timor, before the Immaculate Conception Cathedral was constructed in 1989.

 In the Philippines, the Episcopal Diocese of the Central Philippines had the St. Stephen's Parish in Tondo, Manila, as its pro-cathedral before the see was transferred to the Cathedral of Saint Mary and Saint John in Quezon City.
 Also, in February 2012, the Pro-Cathedral Church of San Fernando de Dilao became the pro-cathedral of the Archdiocese of Manila, until the structural renovations of Cathedral-Basilica of the Immaculate Conception on March 25, 2014.
 The cathedral was reopened to the general public on April 9, 2014.
 Meanwhile, San Diego Pro-Cathedral, Silay, serves permanently as a pro-cathedral of the Diocese of Bacolod, a ready provisional co-cathedral in instances of regular repairs and maintenance being made to the main cathedral.
+The Minor Basilica and Archdiocesan Shrine of Our Lady of the Assumption in the town of Santa Maria, Ilocos Sur, also serves as the Co-Cathedral, as the St. Paul Metropolitan Cathedral in Vigan City is under renovation due to the damage caused by the July 2022 earthquake.

 The Cathedral of the Holy Name, Mumbai, was previously the pro-cathedral of the Holy Name.